Hyundai Sonata Check Oil Level ➕ Add Engine Oil

 Is the oil pressure warning light displayed on your Hyundai Sonata dashboard?
-Learn how to fix the problem by checking the engine oil level and adding engine oil to your Hyundai Sonata.
+Learn how to fix the problem by checking the engine oil level and adding oil to your Hyundai Sonata.

 Symptoms: